mdrasmus/argweaver/README.md

 ## Install

-ARGweaver can be installed using the normal python mechanisms.
+ARGweaver can be installed using any of the normal Python mechanisms.
 For example, to install from [PyPI](https://pypi.python.org/pypi) you can use [pip](https://github.com/pypa/pip) with the following command: